yxgong0/Rotator_for_image/README.md

 Tips: While using this class, you can transform numpy.ndarray to list with .tolist() or transform list to numpy.ndarray with numpy.array(list).

-Then a rotater of an image has been created.
+Then a rotator of an image has been created.
 You can invoke the method rotate(rotation_angle) to rotate the image and its annotations.

 ‘rotation_angle’ can be an integer or a tuple with length 2